nuxeo/nuxeo-labs/nuxeo-labs-google-publisher/README.md

 # nuxeo-labs-google-publisher
-This plugin enables you to publish on Google Calendar through a nuxeo automation operation.
+This plugin enables you to publish on Google Calendar and Google Tasks via nuxeo automation operations.

+## Requirements

+You must install `nuxeo-liveconnect` (available in the Marketplace) in order to use these features.

 ## Build